-Finally, after seemingly endless news reports about fatalities of humpback whales around our shores, as seen here, some positive news about their cold-water cousins in the Southwest Atlantic.
+Finally, after seemingly endless news reports about fatalities of humpback whales around our shores, as seen in Tragic end for the humpback whale in the River Thames, some positive news about their cold-water cousins in the Southwest Atlantic.

 The humpback whale population in this area, which once numbered more than 27,000 individuals, was driven to the brink of extinction after being hunted remorselessly by the steam-driven whaling boats operating out of the extensive whaling station on South Georgia in the early part of the 20th century.
 It got to the point where in the 1920s, whaling ships struggled to find and kill just 20 or so humpback whales in a year.